-As stated under Impact 3A.2-1 in the FPASP EIR/EIS, the mass emissions thresholds for oxides of nitrogen (NOX), particulate matter with an aerodynamic diameter of 2.5 microns or less (i.e., $PM{2.5}$ ), and PM with an aerodynamic diameter of 10 microns or less (i.e., $PM{10}$ ), as established by SMAQMD, were used to determine whether construction-generated emissions would conflict with implementation of SMAQMD's federal and State ozone attainment plans and/or contribute substantially or result in an exceedance of the NAAQS and CAAQS for ozone.
+As stated under Impact 3A.2-1 in the FPASP EIR/EIS, the mass emissions thresholds for oxides of nitrogen (NO_X), particulate matter with an aerodynamic diameter of 2.5 microns or less (i.e., $PM{2.5}$), and PM with an aerodynamic diameter of 10 microns or less (i.e., PM{10}), as established by SMAQMD, were used to determine whether construction-generated emissions would conflict with implementation of SMAQMD's federal and State ozone attainment plans and/or contribute substantially or result in an exceedance of the NAAQS and CAAQS for ozone.
 To analyze construction emissions, the EIR/EIS assumed that the FPASP would be constructed at a consistent, linear rate over a 19-year period (2011-2030) and all construction phases were assumed to occur simultaneously over the course of a year.
-The analysis determined that maximum daily emissions of $NO_X$ generated by construction of the FPASP would exceed SMAQMD's mass emission threshold of 85 pounds per day (lb/day).
-Additionally, it was determined that construction emissions would result in or substantially contribute (at a level equal to or greater than 5 percent) to $PM{10}$ emissions concentrations (e.g., 2.5 $\mu$ g/m3) and $PM{2.5}$ concentrations (e.g., 50 $\mu$ g/m3) that exceed the NAAQS or CAAQS.
+The analysis determined that maximum daily emissions of NO_X generated by construction of the FPASP would exceed SMAQMD's mass emission threshold of 85 pounds per day (lb/day).
+Additionally, it was determined that construction emissions would result in or substantially contribute (at a level equal to or greater than 5 percent) to PM{10} emissions concentrations (e.g., 2.5 micrograms per cubic meter [μ g/m3]) and $PM{2.5}$ concentrations (e.g., 50 μ g/m3) that exceed the NAAQS or CAAQS.

-Construction of the Alder Creek Apartments site would be conducted over a period of 22 months, from July 2021 to April 2023, and would include site preparation, grading, and building construction.
-Emissions from construction worker commute trips and off-road construction equipment would result in exhaust emissions of NOx, ROG, and PM.
-Short-term construction-related emissions of criteria air pollutants and precursors, including ROG, NOx, carbon monoxide (CO), PM10, and PM2.5 were estimated using California Emissions Estimator Model (CalEEMod) Version 2016.3.2 software, as recommended by SMAQMD.
-Table 4-1 shows the construction-generated emissions of criteria air pollutants and ozone precursors.
+Construction of the medical center site would be conducted in a series of five phases, totaling 114 months (9.5 years), over a period of 23 years, from April 2022 to March 2045.
+Although construction of off-site improvements would likely occur in advance of Phase 1, the air quality analysis assumes that construction of the off-site improvements occurs during Phase 1, for a conservative assessment.
+Construction would consist of a 100-bed hospital and two scheduled 100-bed expansions, two medical office buildings, a central utility plant and scheduled expansion, and a heliport.
+Emissions from construction worker commute trips and off-road construction equipment would result in exhaust emissions of NO_x, reactive organic gas (ROG), and PM.
+Short-term construction-related emissions of criteria air pollutants and precursors, including ROG, NOx, carbon monoxide (CO), PM10, and PM{2.5} were estimated using California Emissions Estimator Model (CalEEMod) Version 2016.3.2 software, as recommended by SMAQMD.
+Table 4-1 shows the construction-generated emissions of criteria air pollutants and ozone precursors for each phase of activity.